Welcome

 What if my relative wants to cuddle or touch me?

-Please be sensible in decisions on physical distancing with your friend/relative at the current time.
-When patients are in hospital they are often more susceptible to picking up infections from the community so it is imperative that we work together to protect patients whilst in hospital.
+Providing comfort to a patient is an important part of their recovery, however, when patients are in hospital they are often more susceptive to picking up infections from the community so it is imperative that we work together to protect patients whilst in hospital, and reasonable precautions are taken such as following good hand hygiene ad ensuring that you do not visit whilst unwell.

 What if my relative wants to walk around with me or go to the hospital dining room?